Search element - Quick search bar

 'Ensure that governments and health care and education institutions protect the community from false and misleading marketing and advertising of breastmilk substitutes that fall within the WHO Code and subsequent WHA resolutions.' (p 29)

 In Action Area 1.2 of the Strategy, it is stated that the Commonwealth will undertake a review of 'regulatory arrangements for restricting the marketing of breastmilk substitutes' and 'raise awareness of the MAIF Agreement in the community' (p34).
+This Review was released in April 2024.
+There has not yet been a response to this from the Federal Government.

 ABA normally uses mother-to-mother language.
 Why is this campaign focusing on families?

 Supporting breastfeeding is the responsibility of everyone in the community but its mothers who should receive that support.
 Breastfeeding is a mother’s right.
-That’s why when providing support on breastfeeding ABA speaks mostly to mothers, they are the ones who are breastfeeding their babies.
+That’s why when providing support on breastfeeding ABA speaks mostly to mothers, as they are the ones who are breastfeeding their babies.

 ABA believe that regardless of the situation, all families deserve to make informed decisions about infant and young child feeding based on objective factual information free from confusing and exploitative marketing.